CERT-Polska/training-mwdb/README.md

    You probably also noticed that tags are colored and the color is not completely random.
 Explanation is on the slides.

-4. Now, add to the query an additional condition:
+4. Now, add an additional condition to the query:

    ```
    AND size:[10000 TO 15000]